bjss-data-academy/data-engineering-fundamentals/star-schema.md

 The name Star Schema comes from it's physical arrangement: A central fact table surrounded by a constellation of dimension tables.

+## Facts and Dimesnions
+The core of the Star Schema are the facts and dimensions.

+Together, they allow us to answer queries of the form:

+> How much [fact] by [dimension] ?

 ## What is a Fact?

 A _fact_ is a _measurable quantity_ about the business.